mpollmeier/gremlin-scala/README.md

 * Minimal overhead - only allocates additional instances if absolutely necessary

 ### Getting started
 The [examples project](https://github.com/mpollmeier/gremlin-scala-examples) comes with working examples for different graph databases.
+Typically you just need to add a dependency on `"com.michaelpollmeier" %% "gremlin-scala" % "SOME_VERSION"` and one for the graph db of your choice to your `build.sbt`.

 ### Using the sbt console
 * tl;dr: `sbt gremlin-scala/console`